 Once the world's biggest retailer, Sears has seen its market steadily eroded by mass-market discounters such as Walmart and Target.
 Sears probably suffered more than most other traditional retail groups, especially during the 1990s.
 But after two decades of inconsistent retail strategy, the group appeared to have made a substantial recovery by 2004.
 At the end of that year, Sears launched itself in a new direction by announcing plans to merge with discount retailer Kmart to create what was then a $50bn-plus giant, under the control of former hedge fund manager Ed Lampert.
 The enlarged group became one of the biggest "broadline" retailers in the US, selling a wide range of products from household appliances and tools to fashion and furnishings, but sales drifted steadily lower after the merger.
-Over the next 15 years, Lampert has presided over a slow motion car crash, as massive under-investment in the business and competition from online and other stores led to a steady decline in store traffic and sales.
+However, in the 16 years since, Lampert has presided over a slow motion car crash, as massive under-investment in the business and competition from online and other stores led to a steady decline in store traffic and sales.
 To keep the company afloat, Lampert has systematically sold off any corporate assets of value, including mail order retailer Lands End and Sears Outlet stores, either to other entities controlled by his own investment company ESL, or to third party bidders, as in the case of Craftsman tools to Stanley Black & Decker.
-In a bid to retain its remaining customers, the group launched loyalty program and "social shopping experience" Shop Your Way, which offers lavish benefits on spending, despite the company's financial woes.
+In a bid to retain its remaining customers, the group launched loyalty program and "social shopping experience" Shop Your Way, which offers generous benefits on spending, despite the company's financial woes.
 In 2017, Sears' operations in Canada went into liquidation with the closure of all stores.
 For the year to Feb 2018, group revenues were $16.7bn, having fallen by half in five years and by two-thirds since 2005.
 Net loss was $383m, the group's seventh consecutive deficit.
-Finally, towards the end of 2018, Sears Holdings accepted the inevitable and filed for bankruptcy protection.
-Lampert bought out 425 Sears and Kmart stores for $5.2bn, as well as Kenmore appliances and DieHard auto batteries; the other stores are being liquidated.
+Finally, towards the end of that year, Sears Holdings accepted the inevitable and filed for bankruptcy protection.
+Under the umbrella of new company TransformCo, Lampert bought out 425 of the best Sears and Kmart stores for $5.2bn, as well as Kenmore appliances and DieHard auto batteries; the other stores were liquidated.
 However legal battles are ongoing between his new streamlined company and the liquidators over inventory, rights and outstanding payments.
 New Sears is also being sued by Stanley Black & Decker over its continued use of the Craftsman brand name, and there are continuing reports of stock shortages, empty shelves and unhappy employees.
+DieHard too was sold at the end of 2019.
+More than half of TransformCo's already reduced estate are already shuttered or marked for closure.
 Lampert was obliged to step down as CEO of the New Sears but remains controlling shareholder.
 The business is run by a three-person "office of the CEO".

 Which agencies handle advertising for Sears?
 Find out more from the Account Assignments database